 - Must possess leadership and problem-solving skills, integrity and a strong work ethic.

-- Will be required to obtain a NC commercial ground pesticide applicator’s license.
+- Must possess, or be willing to obtain, a NC commercial ground pesticide applicator’s license.

 - Must become familiar and comfortable working with pesticides, follow all safety protocols and wear personal protective equipment required for safe, effective and efficient completion of the tasks.

-- Must adhere strictly to HRI’s COVID-19 guidelines at all times, including mask-wearing while indoors or in vehicles, spatial distancing and self-reporting any symptoms of COVID-19 or exposure to anyone who has tested positive for COVID-19.
+- Must adhere strictly to HRI’s COVID-19 guidelines at all times, which could include mask-wearing while indoors or in vehicles, spatial distancing, testing and self-reporting any symptoms of COVID-19 or exposure to anyone who has tested positive for COVID-19.

 - Work is typically performed in a field setting.
 The position requires long days in the field and is physically demanding.
 Must be able to bend and stoop, navigate steep, rugged terrain, and lift up to twenty pounds.
 The position may require working in adverse weather conditions and exposure to poison ivy, insects and other wildlife.